AdneneBoumessouer/BRICKS-Anomaly-Detection/readme.md

 * `ktrain == 0.21.3`
 * `scikit-image == 0.16.2`
 * `scikit-learn == 0.23.2`

 For more information, refer to `requirement.txt`.

 ### Installation
-We highly recommend setting up a virtual anvironment (e.g., anaconda environment) to install the following dependencies.
+Before installing dependencies, we highly recommend setting up a virtual anvironment (e.g., anaconda environment).

 1. Make sure pip is up-to-date with: `pip install -U pip`
 2. Install [TensorFlow 2](https://www.tensorflow.org/install) if it is not already installed (e.g., `pip install tensorflow==2.1`).